-You may feel frustrated, upset or overwhelmed upon learning you or your loved one has heart disease.
-Fortunately, there are ways to help cope with heart disease or improve your condition.
-These include:
+You may feel frustrated, upset or overwhelmed upon learning that you or your loved one has heart disease.
+Here are some ways to help cope with heart disease or improve your condition:

 - Cardiac rehabilitation.
 For people who have cardiovascular disease that's caused a heart attack or has required surgery to correct, cardiac rehabilitation is often recommended as a way to improve treatment and speed recovery.
 Cardiac rehabilitation involves levels of monitored exercise, nutritional counseling, emotional support, and support and education about lifestyle changes to reduce your risk of heart problems.

 - Support groups.
 Turning to friends and family for support is essential, but if you need more help, talk to your doctor about joining a support group.
-You may find that talking about your concerns with others with similar difficulties can help.
+You may find that talking about your concerns with others in similar situations can help.

 - Continued medical checkups.
-If you have a recurring or chronic heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.
+If you have a recurring or long-term (chronic) heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.

 Preparing for an appointment